Goal of the RISIS Research Seminars

 Seminar general outline

-Each seminar will take place from 12.30 AM to 2.00 PM and include two slots:
+Each seminar will take place from 12.30 AM to 2.00 PM (Time Zone in Rome, Italy) and include two slots:

 - Presentation of the paper/research (45 minutes)